Dream Chronicles: The Book of Air: Design

-On June 2, 2010, the first sneak peek at The Book of Air, including two artworks "Airship" and "Streets of Wish", was revealed on the official PlayFirst's blog, Inside PlayFirst.
-Art director at the developer KatGames, Pablo Vietto, explained the ideas behind "Airship" artwork that KatGames wanted to make a "very rustic and compact interior where they could place everything necessary for the navigation of the airship."
+Art director Pablo Vietto explained that for the "Airship" artwork, KatGames wanted to make a "very rustic and compact interior where they could place everything necessary for the navigation of the airship".
 The artistic inspiration came from the old machines designed by Da Vinci and used in the Jules Verne stories, but adapted to their own style.
-Meanwhile, adding comments about "Streets of Wish" artwork, Vietto expressed that he wanted to "keep the essence of the Wish village from the first Dream [Chronicles], respecting the roofs and cupules in green tonalities."
+As for "Streets of Wish" artwork, Vietto expressed that he wanted to "keep the essence of the Wish village from the first Dream Chronicles, respecting the roofs and cupules in green tonalities".
 The idea of having a house with a cupule for a roof was in his mind since the first Dream Chronicles, so this was the perfect opportunity to use it again.
 According to Vietto, some other details, like the iron works and lights, were inspired by works done by Hector Guimard, a French architect and one of the most important ones during Modernism.

-On June 22, the second sneak peek containing three artworks "Wind Music Island", "Wind Music Island Cave", and "Water Collector" was posted on Inside PlayFirst.
-Pablo Vietto returned to talk about designing artworks in the game.
-Talking about "Wind Music Island" artwork, Vietto said that KatGames needed an extravagant scenario showing antique constructions made with rocks and natural things around, like coral.
+Regarding "Wind Music Island" artwork, Vietto said that KatGames needed an extravagant scenario showing antique constructions made with rocks and natural things around, like coral.
 Part of the spaces and forms were inspired by the Güell park from Antoni Gaudí.
 The sculptures and instruments resulted from a combination of the natural forms coming from coral, other sea elements and the figure of a woman (which is always present in their style).